TheCornerian/TheCornerian.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Welcome to my world!
+subtitle: Welcome to Ny World!
 ---

 My name is Inigo Montoya.
 I have the following qualities: